More Worst Fitness Advice Ever

 This is one that didn’t instantly come to mind but as soon as we read the response from Amy Hendel, owner of the Health Gal, we had to include it because we have all heard or seen this one in action:

 Working out to the point of “throwing up” – still going on as showcased on The Biggest Loser.

 “What people don’t seem to realize is that by the time you throw up – you may be dehydrated, not getting enough blood supply to the brain, depleted of electrolytes – getting to that point of your body reacting to vigorous exercise is considered a danger point.
 Yet, it still goes on…”

 “Forget adding weight, only worry about reps”

-Effective exercise regimens are progressive, have measurable results and are periodized to keep clients from plateauing.
+Effective exercise regimens are progressive, have measurable results, and are periodized to keep clients from plateauing.
 “Train the same, stay the same.”
-More reps over and over just means more reps.”
+More reps over and over just mean more reps.”

 Always be trying to improve and move forward!

 “Going to the bar?
 Only drink straight vodka”

 If you are seriously trying to lose weight, one of the easier things to do (maybe not easy but a simple way to cut calories) is to reduce the amount of alcohol consumed.